Level Up Learning

 Resource Development - Learn how to create engaging, age-appropriate resources to support student learning.

-AI-Enhanced Planning – Leveraging Google AI GEMs
+AI-Enhanced Planning – Leveraging Google Gemini AI and other tools.

 New Technologies